sifrr/sifrr/packages/browser/sifrr-dom/README.md

   }

   onDisconnect() {
-    // called when element is disconnected to dom
+    // called when element is disconnected from dom
   }

   onAttributeChange(attrName, oldVal, newVal) {